paulowe/gcp/4. reliable infra - design and process/storage-solutions.md

 - Cloud Storage is relatively, cheap but you cant run a database in storage
 - Bigquery storage is relatively cheap but doestn provide fast access to records and you have to pay for running queries

-#### Criteria
+#### Criteria for each service in you microservice architecture
-Type of data (structured/unstructured)
+- Type of data (structured/unstructured)
+- SQL or NoSQL
+- Strong/Eventual consistency
-Size of data
+- Amount/Size of data (MB, GB, TB, PB, ExB)
-Read write patterns
+- Read write patterns (Read only, Read/write)
-Requirements for Scaling, availability
+- Requirements for Scaling and Availability